 Sign-Up for our newsletter and receive free Social Studies Concept Graphics that help kids understand concepts for History, Government, Economics, Geography and Global Connections

 YOUR SOURCE FOR INTERACTIVE HISTORY SIMULATIONS AND ENGAGING ACTIVITIES

 Mr. Harms has designed a number of PowerPoint and Keynote presentations with key Social Studies Concepts and Critical Thinking Questions to help students understand history.
 Designed by a teacher for teachers, this PowerPoint focuses on "Changes In Medieval Society".

 These history presentations are designed to give students an overview of Changes in Medieval Society .
 Students will be shown maps, animations and descriptions of some of the changes that happened in Medieval Europe.

 The presentation is totally customizable, allowing you to add your own pictures, graphics and animations to take what we've done even farther.
-It comes with presentation notes to help you discuss the subject and engage students in the events of Medieval Times.
-At less than $4.00, it will save you time and lay the foundation for presentations that help students understand and remember.

 The Topics include: Changes In Agriculture, Development of Guilds, The Commercial Revolution, Business and Banking, The Revival of learning